 This post is the second of a 3-part series.
 Check back in next week for the conclusion of this series.

-In the first part of this series, we looked at the fundamental ideas behind what has been called “Industry 4.0” – and how a host of new technologies are helping manufacturing companies transform themselves.
+In the first part of this series – The key role of Augmented Reality in Industry 4.0 for Manufacturing: Part 1 – we looked at the fundamental ideas behind what has been called “Industry 4.0” – and how a host of new technologies are helping manufacturing companies transform themselves.

 One of the key underlying technologies for Industry 4.0 – identified in the 2018 Global Digital Operations Study that we referenced in the first part of this series – is Augmented Reality (AR).